sccn/EEGDash/docs/source/user_guide.rst

         print(f"Sampling frequency: {raw.info['sfreq']} Hz")
         print(f"Number of channels: {len(raw.ch_names)}")

 This provides a powerful and flexible way to integrate ``eegdash`` into your data analysis pipelines, whether you are working with remote or local data.
+For contributor resources, see :doc:`Developer Notes </developer_notes>`.